SigurdHuse/FYS-STK4155/Project 1/README.md

 # Project 1 Regression analysis and resampling methods
-This study aims to investigate various regression methods, focusing predominantly on Ordinary Least Squares (OLS), Ridge, and Lasso regression, for both synthetic and real digital terrain data.
-Through the application of these methods on Franke’s function, a well-known test function, we gain insights into the strengths and weaknesses of each model.
-Resampling techniques, such as Bootstrap and Cross-Validation, are employed to provide a robust evaluation of the models.
-The analysis reveals that while OLS performs well for simpler models, Ridge and Lasso regression offers better resistance to overfitting for complex models.
-The Bias-Variance tradeoff is also examined, demonstrating the impact of model complexity on prediction accuracy.
-Lastly, the models are applied to real digital terrain data, offering promising results despite inherent challenges such as noise and irregularities.
-The study concludes with an identification of limitations and suggestions for future research.
+This study rigorously examines the performance of Ordinary Least Squares (OLS), Ridge, and Lasso regression methods on synthetic data generated using the Franke function and real-world terrain data.
+For the synthetic data, all methods performed optimally at $\lambda \approx 10^{-5}$, with OLS yielding the most promising results on real-world data, achieving an MSE of $4.12\cdot10^4$ and an R2-score of $0.54$.
+Utilizing resampling techniques such as bootstrapping and k-fold cross-validation, we dissect the bias-variance tradeoff and demonstrate the effects of model complexity on generalization to unseen data.
+The study also explores the limitations of the current models and suggests avenues for future research, including advanced feature selection techniques and hyperparameter optimization for Ridge and Lasso regression.
 ## Installation
 Code was ran with python 3.8 on Ubuntu 20.04.5 LTS, with a Intel® Core™ i7-9750H CPU @ 2.60GHz × 12, to install packages run command